cs3157-borowski/recitations/recitation_3/memorypointers.md

 ## Pointer Arithmetic ##

 If you have a pointer, you can do basic arithmetic with it to address adjacent elements.
-All arithmetic is with respect to the type of element being addressed, so if you have an int pointer `int *p`, `p+1` points to the next int, which is 4, or if you have a short pointer `short *p`, `p+1` points to the next short, which is 2 bytes later. bytes later. *Think in terms of elements, not in terms of bytes.*
+All arithmetic is with respect to the type of element being addressed, so if you have an int pointer `int *p`, `p+1` points to the next int, which is 4, or if you have a short pointer `short *p`, `p+1` points to the next short, which is 2 bytes later. *Think in terms of elements, not in terms of bytes.*

 ## Arrays ##